 - Listing you as a debtor on an account in which you were only the authorized user.

 - Supplying credit information on an account where identity theft was previously reported.

-It is important to correct any inaccurate information in your background report as quickly as possible, before it causes you harm.
-If you've uncovered inaccurate information, the FCRA attorneys at The Weiner Law Firm LLC can help you correct the information.
+It is important to correct any inaccurate information in your background report or credit report as quickly as possible, before it causes you harm.
+If you've uncovered inaccurate information, the FCRA attorneys at Weiner & Sand LLC can help you correct the information.
 And if inaccurate information has damaged you in any way, we can help to repair the harm.